Beet necrotic yellow vein virus: Hosts and symptoms

 BNYVV Infects all of the following species: Beta vulgaris (beetroot), Beta vulgaris var. cicla, Beta vulgaris var. rubra, Beta vulgaris var. saccharifera (sugarbeet), Chamomilla recutita (common chamomile), Chenopodium (Goosefoot), Chenopodium quinoa (quinoa), Cichorium intybus (chicory), Cirsium arvense (creeping thistle), Convolvulus arvensis (bindweed), Datura stramonium (jimsonweed), Descurainia sophia (flixweed), Heliotropium europaeum (common heliotrope), Nicotiana tabacum (tobacco), Plantago major (broad-leaved plantain), Raphanus raphanistrum (wild radish), Spinacia oleracea (spinach), Tetragonia tetragonioides (New Zealand spinach), Tribulus terrestris (puncture vine), Veronica hederifolia and Xanthium strumarium (common cocklebur).
 The plants that suffer infections from BNYVV in the most abundance are all the subspecies of Beta Vulgaris, specifically Beta vulgaris var. saccharifera (sugar beet), and Spinacia oleracea (spinach).

 In Beta vulgaria var. saccharifera (sugar beet), symptoms are most often local in the roots and leaves, but can be found systemically on rare occasions.
 Symptoms are seen differently depending on when the infection occurs in the plant.
 In early life stages and early growing season, a diseases called rhizomania is caused as a result of the virus.
 Rhizomania is the growth of fine, hairy secondary roots which are dead and thus prevent the proper uptake of water.
 Because of rhizomania, the sugar beet is subject to severe infection where the entire plant is stunted, leaves are wilted, and death can occur.
 Due to the severity of an early onset infection, the most common symptom of BNYVV, yellow mosaic on the leaves, is rarely seen as the plant often dies before the virus can spread.
 For midseason and less severe infections, rhizomania results in the storage root rotting and constricting, causing the root to swell near the crown.
 In this case, rhizomania doesn't cause the plant to die which allows the virus is able to make its way to the leaves resulting in yellow-pale discoloration, proliferation, and upright growth.
 In late season infections, both roots and leaves appear asymptomatic.

 Spinacia oleracea (spinach) can also be infected by the same strand of BNYVV.
 For this plant, complete infection of the plant can occur in as little as four weeks causing yellow-green vein clearing on young leaves, stiff and/or crinkled leaves, necrosis, stunting, wilting, and possibly death.
 Unlike the sugar beet plant, systemic infection is almost always seen in spinach due to easy transmission through the plants roots.
+Recent studies have indicated a link between the BvGLYR1 gene and virus accumulation in BNYVV infection.
+Plants expressing the BvGLYR1 gene exhibited significantly higher viral titers at lower temperatures (22°C) when compared to controls, highlighting a temperature-sensitive mechanism.
+At 30°C, however, this effect was greatly diminished, suggesting temperature-dependent gene function in relation to BNYVV infection.